trulia/hologram/README.md

 #### Document YAML section

-The yaml in the documention block can have any key value pair you deem important but it specifically looks for the following keys:
+The YAML in the documentation block can have any key/value pairs you deem important, but it specifically looks for the following keys:

 * **title**: The title to display in the documents